||Quito archives, libraries, and bookstores|

 Archivo Intermedio Sistema Nacional de Archivos (Espejo 903 y Guayaquil (esquina) ED.
 La Previsora, 2286-227).
 I found this archive quite by accident in July 2008, and it really is an underworked and largely undiscovered treasure.
 It has the Ministerio de Prevision Social archives (catalogued as the Ministerio de Recursos Humanos y Trabajo) which is a very rich source of information.
 It's supposed to have a website, but I can't find it.

 Archivo General del Ministerio de Gobierno (Calle Venezuela N2-51 entre Bolívar y Sucre, frente al cine Atahualpa, 2-592-005, 2752-005).
 I spent one day in this archive in the early 2000s, but when I returned in July 2008 its director Patricio Dávilo would not let me in (you can read all about it in my blog).
-My sense, however, is that it has a rich collection on twentieth-century political history.
+In 2014, I was told I need to request permission from the Minister of the Interior José Serrano (Benalcázar N4-24 y Espejo), but I never received a response to my petition.
+My sense is that it has a rich collection on twentieth-century political history.

 Museo Nacional de Medicina “Eduardo Estrella” used to be in the colonial center, but now it has moved its collection to the old Eugenio Espejo hospital.
 I've made extensive use of its Fondo Junta Central de Asistencia Pública that has excellent records on agrarian conflicts on state-owned haciendas in the twentieth century.
 The director Antonio Crespo is a great guy.